Monday, 7 March 2022

 ICFR’s mandate includes across the board support for cases of filmmakers at risk, which applies automatically to almost every Ukrainian filmmaker in Ukraine today, as well as to the many openly and vocal anti-war filmmakers of Russia and Belarus.
 This is done through lobbying the international film community, urging film professionals and organizations around the world to join ICFR in its efforts and to support our colleagues in such terrible times.

-Financial contributions to the emergency fund have so far been made or pledged by La Scam*, the EFAD association as well as the Centre national du cinéma et de l’Image animée (CNC), the Netherlands Film Fund, VEVAM, the German film funding bodies Filmförderungsanstalt FFA, FilmFernsehFonds Bayern, Film- und Medienstiftung NRW, HessenFilm und Medien, Medienboard Berlin-Brandenburg, MFG - Medien- und Filmgesellschaft Baden-Württemberg, Mitteldeutsche Medienförderung, MOIN Filmförderung Hamburg Schleswig-Holstein, MV Filmförderung, NDR via nordmedia - Film- und Mediengesellschaft Niedersachsen/Bremen, as well as by many individual donors.
+Financial contributions to the emergency fund have so far been made or pledged by the EFAD association, the Centre national du cinéma et de l’Image animée (CNC), Netherlands Film Fonds, the German film funding bodies Filmförderungsanstalt FFA, FilmFernsehFonds Bayern, Film- und Medienstiftung NRW, HessenFilm und Medien, Medienboard Berlin-Brandenburg, MFG - Medien- und Filmgesellschaft Baden-Württemberg, Mitteldeutsche Medienförderung, MOIN Filmförderung Hamburg Schleswig-Holstein, MV Filmförderung, NDR via nordmedia - Film- und Mediengesellschaft Niedersachsen/Bremen, Federation of Screenwriters Europe, SOCIETE CIVILE DES AUTEURS, La Scam, NAPA, VEVAM.

 The fund has also been in receipt of kind support via advertising from Screen International, Business Doc Europe, The Verdict and Deadline Hollywood.
 This marketing boost has additionally spread the word and helped to raise funding.